melindam/ecryptfs/README.md

 Requirements
 ------------
 Cookbook requirements needs a file system directory name to mount.
-For true security replace the :passphrase with something you
+For true security allow the :passphrase to be auto generated with OpenSSL Chef secure_passphrase call.

-(Future enhancements will be options like ecryptfs_key_bytes other than default 16, lower directory and private directory could be specified differently)
+(Future enhancements will be options like ecryptfs_key_bytes other than default 16)

 #### cookbooks
 - `openssl`

 #### packages
-- `ecryptfs-utils` - ecryptfs needs this package installed for RHEL
+- `ecryptfs-utils` - ecryptfs needs this package installed for RHEL/CentOS

 Attributes
 ----------
 * `node['ecryptfs']['mount']` - System directory and mount point which is encrypted.
 * `node['ecryptfs']['lower_directory'] ` - System file system or directory to house mount point.
 If nil, uses `node['ecryptfs']['mount']`
 * `node['ecryptfs']['passphrase']` - Choose your own, or chef will create a secure one for you.
-  - highly recommend you choose one, then remove it from your role, or node and replace it only when you need to reboot your system.
+  - highly recommend remove it from your role, or node and replace it only when you need to reboot your system.
-* `node['ecryptfs']['reboot_enabled']` - Set this node variable in the role immediately before you want to reboot your system to allow for the auto mount of the file system to take place.
+* `node['ecryptfs']['reboot']` - Set this node variable in the role immediately before you want to reboot your system to allow for the auto mount of the file system to take place.
+Must manually remove the variable for the secure data to be removed from system.
 * `node['ecryptfs']['active']` - Default = true.
 So other cookbooks know ecrypfs file system is available to the node.

 Recipes